Baptisms at Saint James

 ~ All Saints Day in November

-Please complete and submit the form below.
+If you are interested in infant or adult baptism, please complete and submit the appropriate form below (Infant & child or adult).
 Someone from the church office will be in touch regarding your request.